JoaoLopesF/RemoteDebug/README.md

 With the ESP8266 (NodeMCU) or ESP32 we now have network connectivity which can be used for streaming debugging information in real-time.

+News:

+Now _RemoteDebug_ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of networking on ESP32 and ESP8266 boards

+And now have a shortcuts (see it above)

 ## Telnet

 Telnet is a standard way of remotely connecting to a server and is supported on all operating systems (Windows, Mac, Linux...).